ot2i7ba/FTGenerator/README.md

 This project is provided without warranties.
 Users are advised to review the accompanying license for more information on the terms of use and limitations of liability.

 # Conclusion
-Let's be honest: I'm too lazy to fill out timesheets regularly.
-In fact, I've been known to forget them for months, sometimes even years!
-Instead of manually creating Excel tables and saving them as PDFs, I built this handy little helper.
-It's tailored to my needs, which is why the generated files are in German.
-But don't worry, you can customize the script to suit your own preferences.
-So, if you're as forgetful (or lazy) as I am, this script might just save your day!
+Let's be honest: I'm way too lazy to fill out timesheets regularly.
+I mean, I've been known to forget them for months, sometimes even years!
+Instead of torturing myself with manually creating Excel tables and saving them as PDFs, I built this nifty little helper.
+It's customized to my needs, which is why the generated files are in German.

+Now, full disclosure: I'm not a professional programmer.
+I'm just a lazy guy who hates paperwork.
+So, if you find any bugs or glitches, feel free to laugh, cry, or let me know.
+But seriously, if you're as forgetful (or lazy) as I am, this script might just save your day (and your sanity)!